 CHBA recognizes that Canadians are carrying increasing consumer debt.
 However, mortgage debt is less precarious than other forms of debt (like car loans or cell phones), and is an investment, especially for younger first-time homebuyers.

 Further, young Canadians manage debt very well and are very low risk.
-Canadians under 35 are at the lowest risk of falling into mortgage arrears: according to CHMC analysis of Equifax data, the delinquency rate for 25-34 year olds is 0.26%.
-(The average is 0.29% across all ages.)
+Canadians under 35 are at the lowest risk of falling into mortgage arrears: according to CHMC analysis of Equifax data, the delinquency rate for 25-34 year olds is 0.20%.
+(The average is 0.25% across all ages, which has actually decreased from 0.29% pre-pandemic.)
 They also have their whole working lives ahead of them to pay down their mortgage, while their incomes increase over time.

 If too many people take on big mortgages, interest rates stay low, and house prices keep rising, aren’t we at risk of a housing crash?

 While low interest rates were a factor in the U.S. 2008 Great Recession, they were not the only factor.
 Nor were house prices.
+The U.S. Firstly, it is important to stem accelerating price growth with more supply.
+If we can build enough homes to meet demand, we will avoid excessive price growth.
+But regarding interest rate, while low rates were a factor in the U.S. 2008 Great Recession, they were not the only factor.
+Nor were house prices.
 The U.S. system was (and still is) very different than Canada’s.
 Canada’s financial system is ranked near the top globally.
 Canada has robust market fundamentals – including strong mortgage underwriting practices and stricter banking regulation – that would make it very difficult for the same thing to happen in our country.
 It is essential to balance fiscal prudence with access to homeownership for Canadians who value it.

 If people can’t buy a house, isn’t renting a good choice?

 Renting may be the preferred choice for some people, and that’s okay.
-But 4 in 5 renters want to purchase their own home, and when they can’t we see a trickle-down effect.
-The stress test is preventing responsible and qualified homebuyers from entering the housing market, which clogs up the rental market.
+But 92% of renters hope to buy a home in the next five years, and if they can’t we will see a trickle-down effect.
+We need a mortgage system that better helps responsible and qualified homebuyers enter the housing market, which clogs up the rental market.
 Over 80% of rental stock that becomes available each year comes from first-time homebuyers leaving the rental market.
 Right now, that is being stagnated, causing rental shortages and higher rent, and fewer units available for Canadians in housing need.
+This will be made worse as immigration starts again at full speed.

 Want more info?